Psicosis II: AAA lawsuit

-In early April 2010, Psicosis, Histeria, and El Alebrije sought legal action against AAA over the issues of name and ring character ownership as well as unfair termination by AAA.
-The two claim that they have wrestled for 13 years to create the characters and thus own them.
+In early April 2010, Psicosis, Histeria and El Alebrije sought legal action against AAA over the issues of name and ring character ownership, as well as unfair termination by AAA.
+The two claimed that they wrestled for 13 years to create the characters and thus owned them.
 The parties met in Mexico City's Board of Conciliation and Arbitration to see if a settlement could be reached or if the matter would be taken to court.
-The parties met for a second arbitration meeting in late April 2010.
-This time the plaintiff group was joined by Latin Lover who, like Alebrije, Histeria and the others, claimed that he should be allowed to use the name since he has worked as Latin Lover for 18 years and thus should be allowed to continue using it.
-After the meeting it was stated that all parties involved were cooperating over the matter.
-El Alebrije, Histeria and Psicosis II have all since been renamed by CMLL.
+The parties met for a second arbitration meeting in late April; the plaintiff group was joined by Latin Lover who, like Alebrije, Histeria and the others, claimed that he should be allowed to use the name since he worked as Latin Lover for 18 years and should be allowed to continue using it.
+After the meeting, it was stated that all parties involved were cooperating over the matter.
+El Alebrije, Histeria and Psicosis II were since renamed by CMLL.